-To place items on reserve for your students, please bring the items to the Reserve Desk and fill out a Reserve Request Form.
+To place items on course reserve for your students, please bring the items to the Reserve Desk and fill out a Reserve Request Form or fill out the electronic form.

 Books from University Libraries' collection may be put on Reserve for your course.
 Please bring any library-owned items to the Reserve Desk for prompt processing.